v4l3rio/agentcrafter-asmd-project/docs/wallsfromllm/README.md

   // LLM-generated walls
   wallsFromLLM {
-    model = "gpt-4o"
+    Model >> "gpt-4o"
-    prompt = "Create a challenging maze with multiple paths to the goal, including some dead ends and a central chamber" }
+    Prompt >> "Create a challenging maze with multiple paths to the goal, including some dead ends and a central chamber" }

   // Goal definition